FAQs

 For more detailed information, visit our application checklist

 Each application deadline has a single notification date associated with it; that is the date when we notify those applicants, all at the same time.
-Early Decision 1 applicants are notified on (or before) December 15; Early Action applicants are notified around January 15; Early Decision 2 applicants are notified on or before February 1; and Regular Decision applicants are notified on or before March 15.
+Early Decision 1 applicants are notified in early December, Early Action applicants are notified in late December, Early Decision 2 applicants are notified in early February, and Regular Decision applicants are notified in late February.

 Early Decision and Early Action are the two ways students can apply to St. Olaf early.
 Early Decision is binding, so you should only choose Early Decision if you’re prepared to commit to St. Olaf.
 You’ll sign the Early Decision Agreement which details the binding conditions of Early Decision.
 We offer two Early Decision deadlines: November 1 and January 15.